Faik Sakar

-Faik Gazi Jonas Sakar (born 14 January 2008) is a German professional footballer who plays as a midfielder for Bundesliga club RB Leipzig.
+Faik Gazi Jonas Sakar (born 14 January 2008) is a German professional footballer who plays as a midfielder or forward for club FC Augsburg.

 Career

 A youth product of SF Charlottenburg-Wilmersdorf, Sakar joined the youth academy of RB Leipzig in 2022 and started training with their senior team in 2024.
 He made his senior and professional debut with RB Leipzig as a substitute in a 2–0 Bundesliga win over Holstein Kiel on 7 December 2024.

+On 23 April 2026, Sakar signed a four-year contract with FC Augsburg, starting in the 2026–27 season.

 Personal life

 Sakar was born in Germany to a German-born Turkish father and French-born Cameroonian mother.
 He is a youth international for Germany, having been called up to the Germany U16s for friendlies in 2023.